7.2.4 Civil Penalty Orders

 The Secretary or the FWO or their delegates may apply to the Federal Court or a Federal Circuit Court of Australia for a civil penalty order to be made for a breach by an employer of a civil penalty provision.
 If the court is satisfied that a person has contravened one or more civil penalty provisions, the court may order the person to pay to the Commonwealth a pecuniary penalty.
 This is a civil penalty order.

-Note: The Secretary's power to delegate his or her powers under Part 4-2 (which deals with civil penalty orders and infringement notices) is limited to delegation to the Chief Executive Centrelink or the Chief Executive Medicare, or to an SES employee or an acting SES employee.
+Note: The Secretary's power to delegate his or her powers under Parts 4 and 5 of the Regulatory Powers (Standard Provisions) Act 2014 (which deal with civil penalty orders and infringement notices) is limited to delegation to the Chief Executive Centrelink or the Chief Executive Medicare, or to an SES employee or acting SES employee.

-The maximum pecuniary penalty that a court could order a person to pay is the number of penalty units corresponding to the civil penalty provision in the table below.
-If the person is a body corporate, the maximum penalty is 5 times the number of penalty units corresponding to the civil penalty provision in the table below.
+Under subsection 82(5) of the Regulatory Powers (Standard Provisions) Act, the pecuniary penalty that a court could order a person to pay is the number of penalty units corresponding to the civil penalty provision in the table below.
+If the person is a body corporate, the penalty must not be more than 5 times the number of penalty units corresponding to the civil penalty provision in the table below.

-Example: The maximum penalty the court could order an individual to pay for a contravention of subsection 72(1) is 60 penalty units.
-The maximum penalty a court could order a body corporate to pay for a contravention of subsection 72(1) is 300 penalty units.
+Example: The penalty the court could order an individual to pay for a contravention of subsection 72(1) must not be more than 60 penalty units.
+The penalty a court could order a body corporate to pay for a contravention of subsection 72(1) must not be more than 300 penalty units.

 The civil penalty provisions in the PPLAct are listed in column 1 below.
 The relevant maximum penalty that a court could order a person to pay for contravention of the provision is provided in column 2.
 If the person is a body corporate, the maximum pecuniary penalty a court could order for a contravention of a civil penalty provision is 5 times the number of penalty units in column 2.